-Basic, Phosphorous, and Metals water quality treatment requirements may also be met with permeable pavement facilities when the underlying soil meets the treatment soil requirements outlined in Vol. III of the Stormwater Manual, or an 18-inch sand layer or engineered amended soil layer is added.
+Basic, phosphorous and enhanced water quality treatment requirements may also be met with permeable pavement facilities when the underlying soil meets the treatment soil requirements outlined in Vol. III of the Stormwater Manual, or an 18 inch sand layer or engineered amended soil layer is added.
 It must be shown that at least 91% of the runoff volume (the water quality design storm), as estimated by an approved continuous runoff model is infiltrated.

 Permeable pavements installed on slopes have an increased potential for lateral flows through the storage reservoir aggregate.
 This reduces the storage and infiltration capacity of the pavement system.
 For longitudinal slopes greater than two (2) percent, the subbase must be designed to create subsurface ponding to detain subsurface flow and increase infiltration.
 Ponding may be provided using design features such as terracing berms (check dams).
 The berms must not extend to the elevation of the surrounding ground.
 They must also be designed to provide sufficient space to pass water from upgradient to lower gradient basins without causing flows to surface.
-Permeable pavement is not suitable for longitudinal slopes greater than five (5) percent.